voiceflow/runtime-client-js/docs/advanced-usage.md

 const context2 = await chatbot.sendText(userInput);
 ```

 As described in "Statefulness of RuntimeClient", interaction methods replace `RuntimeClient`'s copy of the conversation session state.
-However, these create a new `Context` object.
+However, these methods create a new `Context` object.
 We never modify previous `Context` objects inside of an interaction method.
 Therefore, we can access past application states through past `Context`s.
-This means you can build a **history** of ``Context` objects and implement time-travelling capabilities in your chatbot.
+This means you can build a **history** of `Context` objects and implement time-travelling capabilities in your chatbot.

 The `Context` object has a handful of methods to expose its internal data.
 We will describe a subset of them below.